 Charlie Brear is a great place to start.
 It’s hugely popular because of the breadth of choice the made-in-England label offers.
-There are beautifully made, simple dresses for brides who don’t want their gowns to overpower them, as well as brilliant designs that veer on the side of quirky (an off-the-shoulder, lacy layer being just one and an openwork, paneled top being another).
+There are beautifully made simple dresses for brides who don’t want their gowns to overpower them, as well as brilliant designs that veer on the side of quirky (an off-the-shoulder lacy layer for one, and an openwork paneled top for another).

 For spirited brides who like the idea of mixing and matching separates, Charlie Brear is your woman.
 The brand recently relocated to a new flagship in Queen’s Park, and appointments cost £10 for a 45-minute slot.
 It’s worth signing up for its newsletter to gain access to its sample sales and get engrossed in real-life CB brides courtesy of its weekly wedding story.

 Open by appointment only from Thursday to Saturday.